Child's bedroom shattered by shotgun blast

 Police are worried children and their families could be killed in gang-crossfire after shots were fired at two homes in Wairoa without police being called.

-A person received serious leg injuries in a drive-by shooting targeting a house in Sydney St about 4pm on May 5, and a child's bedroom was showered with broken glass when shots were fired, apparently using a shotgun, at a Clyde St home about 10.20pm on May 11.
+A person received serious leg injuries in a drive-by shooting targeting a house in Sydney St at about 4pm on May 5, while a child's bedroom was showered with broken glass when shots were fired, apparently using a shotgun, at a Clyde St home at about 10.20pm on May 11.

 "It was simply good luck that the child was not present in the room at the time," said Police Tairawhiti Area investigations manager Detective Senior Sergeant Mark Moorhouse.

-While no arrests had been made, gang factors are thought to be involved, leading to the fears family members, including mothers and their children could become the "collateral damage" when the shots are fired.
+While no arrests had been made, gang factors are thought to be involved, leading to the fears that family members, including mothers and their children, could become the "collateral damage" when the shots are fired.

 AdvertisementAdvertise with NZME.